kmanche4675/kendrickmanchester-ai-image-generator/README.md

 # Kendrick Manchester's AI Image Generator

-A web app that generates images from text prompts using the OpenAI DALL-E API.
-Built with Node.js, Express, and vanilla JavaScript.
-API key is securely handled on the backend.
+Turn words into visuals—this app uses OpenAI's DALL·E API to generate original images from text prompts, powered by Node.js and Express.

 ---